Beatrice Vio

-Beatrice Maria Adelaide Marzia Vio Grandis (born 4 March 1997) is an Italian wheelchair fencer, the 2014 and 2016 European champion, 2015 and 2017 World champion, and 2016 and 2020 Paralympic champion in the foil B category.
+Beatrice Maria Adelaide Marzia Vio Grandis (born 4 March 1997), known as Bebe Vio, is an Italian wheelchair fencer, the 2014 and 2016 European champion, 2015 and 2017 World champion, and 2016 and 2020 Paralympic champion in the foil B category.

-Early life
+Life

 Bebe Vio was born in Venice on 4 March 1997 as the second of three siblings and raised in Mogliano Veneto.
+In her childhood she pursued three passions, which she dubs "the three S's": school (scuola in Italian), fencing (scherma), which she took up when she was five, and scouting (scoutismo).

 In late 2008, when she was 11 years old, she contracted meningitis.
 In order to save her life, doctors had to amputate both her legs at the knee, and both her forearms.
 After more than three months of intensive rehabilitation she was able to return to fencing.
+In 2009 her parents founded the non-profit organization Art4sport Onlus, which promotes sport for young amputees.

-In her childhood she pursued three passions, which she dubs "the three S's": school (scuola in Italian), fencing (scherma), which she took up when she was five, and scouting (scoutismo).
-In 2023, she graduated in Communication and International Relations at John Cabot University in Rome.
+In May 2023, she graduated from Communication and International Relations at John Cabot University in Rome.

 Athletics

 Vio is a champion wheelchair fencer.
 She uses a special prosthetics to hold her foil, fencing from the shoulder.
-Under the coaching of Federica Berton and Alice Esposito she took part in her first wheelchair fencing competition in 2010.
-Her experience inspired her parents to found the non-profit organization Art4sport Onlus, which promotes sport for amputee young people.
+Under the coaching of Federica Berton and Alice Esposito, she took part in her first wheelchair fencing competition in 2010.

 The 2012 Summer Paralympics were too early in her career for her to take part, but she was chosen as a torchbearer for the opening ceremony after an online campaign where more than 1,000 people emailed the International Paralympic Committee to support her candidacy.
 In 2013, she won her first World Cup in Montreal after she defeated Olympic silver medalist Gyöngyi Dani.
 For this performance she was named paralympic athlete of the month by the International Paralympic Committee.